Amiable-Syed/Object-Detection/YOLOV3/README.md

-# Yolov3 Object Detection on Satellite Images
+# Yolov3 Object Detection on SIMs DataSet

 # Pre-requistes and Dependencies
  - Colab